jtarkington77/sealed-box-ai-runbook/docs/safety-and-isolation.md

 In your agent/orchestration code:

-- Treat “HTTP request” as a **privileged tool**.
+- Treat "HTTP request" as a **privileged tool**.
-- Don’t give the model a tool that can hit arbitrary URLs.
+- Don't give the model a tool that can hit arbitrary URLs.
 - Instead, hard-code allowlists:
   - Your internal docs/wiki.
   - Specific public documentation sites.
   - APIs you control.

-For “send email”:
+For "send email":

 - Only allow the agent to send to:
   - You, or a small list of addresses.